To learn more about the application process and to apply for an Engeseth-Rinde Grant, CLICK HERE.

-Through January 2023, the Engeseth-Rinde Restoration Fund has awarded over $100,000.
+Since 2018, the Engeseth-Rinde Restoration Fund has awarded $74,032.
 Grant recipients include the Minnesota Department of Natural Resources (planting and invasive species control), and the University of Minnesota Department of Ecology, Evolution and Behavior (balancing local adaptation and evolutionary potential).

 For more information about the application process for this fund, CLICK HERE.